 · third parties who provide services to you or us, credit reference agencies, debtors’ directories, fraud prevention or government agencies, and other banks and financial institutions such as correspondent banks; and/or

 · publicly available resources, such as commercial and real estate registrars, central banks, databases maintained by local and foreign regulatory and supervisory authorities (such as the sanctions list), the press, the media, online search engines and other online resources.

 The types of Data that Bankmed may process include the following:

-- Personal information regarding you as Client or relevant to persons connected to you (such as introducers, authorized representatives/agents, lawyers, family members, associates, employers, partners, shareholders, administrators, trustees, authorized signatories, non-Client counterparties, owners of beneficial economic rights and securities providers.
-Such connected persons are collectively referred to as the “Relevant Persons”) required in your account opening and customer profile application or in your contracts with Bankmed or in applications you submit to benefit from our services, or in any other means or services, such as name, surname, passport, identity card, social security number, gender, marital status, dependents, nationality, date and place of birth, residential status and addresses, phone numbers, educational status, employment and business information, personal and financial information, annual income, assets and liabilities, source of fund, personal net worth and origin of wealth, emails and mailing addresses, politically exposed persons information, purpose of the relation with Bankmed, relationship with other banks, information relating to the beneficial owner of the economic rights relating to the accounts held with Bankmed, information relating to taxation status such as in connection with US FATCA, OECD Common Reporting Standards (CRS) or other information relating to legal or regulatory requirements;
+(i) Personal information regarding you or relevant to persons connected to you (such as introducers, authorized representatives/agents, lawyers, family members, associates, employers, partners, shareholders, administrators, trustees, authorized signatories, non-client counterparties, owners of beneficial economic rights and securities providers.
+Such connected persons are collectively referred to as the “Relevant Persons”) required in your account opening and customer profile application or in your contracts with Bankmed or in applications you submit to benefit from our services or in any requests, complaints or simulations you submit to Bankmed (including through our websites), or in any other means or services, such as name, surname, passport, identity card, social security number, gender, marital status, dependents, nationality, date and place of birth, residential status and addresses, phone numbers, educational status, employment and business information, personal and financial information, annual income, assets and liabilities, source of funds, personal net worth and origin of wealth, emails and mailing addresses, politically exposed persons information, purpose of the relation with Bankmed, relationship with other banks, information relating to the beneficial owner of the economic rights relating to the accounts held with Bankmed, information relating to taxation status such as in connection with US FATCA, OECD Common Reporting Standards (CRS) or other information relating to legal or regulatory requirements;

 b.
 Purposes for Processing of Data